Lost your inspiration? How to find your mojo!

 There are only a few steps to remember in keeping yourself motivated.
 Though it requires great dedication, it will be worthwhile to achieve something that is most valuable to you.

-1. The Why
+1. Find Your Why

-Many people think about what goals matter to them and how to achieve them, but the most important question is the why.
+Many people think about what goals matter to them and how to achieve them, but the most important question is why.
 Why is this important to you?
 Your answer to that question should give you the strength to stay on course and a clear purpose to achieve that goal.

-2. Plan Your Goals
+2. Make Easier Goals

 Simply "doing your best" with that one goal in mind may seem too difficult to achieve.
 Planning smaller steps toward that long-term goal will make that seemingly unobtainable possible.
 Make sure the steps are realistic.
-Making realistic short-term goals have several benefits.
+Making realistic short-term goals has several benefits.
 Here are two examples where creating shorter goals may help you.

 a.
 The shorter "middle slump".
 It's easy to fall static when changing something difficult.
 Studies show that people start something new with excitement but are often short-lived.
 They hit that "middle slump" and stagger through, sometimes never seeing through to the end.
 However, when people near the end of something, they feel that initial perseverance they once had in the beginning, and perform well again.
 To prevent this middle ground from being the end, set shorter steps so that the times you feel stagnant can be shorter, thus moving things along to keep going.